Blobfolio/dowser/README.md

 [![Build Status](https://github.com/Blobfolio/dowser/workflows/Build/badge.svg)](https://github.com/Blobfolio/dowser/actions)
 [![Dependency Status](https://deps.rs/repo/github/blobfolio/dowser/status.svg)](https://deps.rs/repo/github/blobfolio/dowser)

-[`Dowser`] is a(nother) fast, multi-threaded, recursive file-finding library for Unix/Rust.
+`Dowser` is a(nother) fast, multi-threaded, recursive file-finding library for Unix/Rust.
 It differs from [`Walkdir`](https://crates.io/crates/walkdir) and kin in a number of ways:

 * It is not limited to one root; any number of file and directory paths can be loaded and traversed en masse;
 * Symlinks and hidden directories are followed like any other, including across devices;
-* Matching file paths are canonicalized, deduped, and collected into a `Vec<PathBuf>`;
+* Matching file paths are canonicalized and deduped before yielding;

 If those things sound nice, this library might be a good fit.

-On the other hand, [`Dowser`] is optimized for just one particular type of searching:
+On the other hand, `Dowser` is optimized for _file_ searching; the iterator crawls but does not yield directory paths.

-* File paths can be filtered via [`Dowser::filtered`] or [`Dowser::regex`], but directory paths cannot;
-* There are no settings for things like min/max depth, directory filtering, etc.;
-* It only returns *file* paths.
-Directories are crawled, but not returned in the set;
-* File uniqueness hashing relies on Unix metadata; **this library is not compatible with Windows**;
+Additionally, path deduping relies on Unix metadata; **this library is not compatible with Windows**;

-Depending on your needs, those limitations could be bad, in which case something like [`Walkdir`](https://crates.io/crates/walkdir) might make more sense.
+Depending on your needs, those limitations could be bad, in which case something like [`Walkdir`](https://crates.io/crates/walkdir) would make more sense.